Michael Sachs (judge): High Court career

 He was appointed a High Court judge on 21 June 1993, and assigned to the Queen's Bench Division, receiving the customary knighthood on 27 October 1993.
 He also became an honorary bencher at the Middle Temple and an honorary member of the Law Society that year, and received an honorary doctorate of law from Manchester University in 1994.
 He also occasionally sat as a member of the Court of Appeal.

 In June 1993, he presided at the five-month trial of 11 men for their parts in the 1990 Strangeways Prison riot, sentencing them to a total of 88 years in prison.
 He presided at the trial of a garage owner from Stockport in 1994, sentencing him to life imprisonment for murdering two MoT inspectors.
 He sent a farmer from Totnes to prison for three months in December 1995 for contempt of court, after the farmer had concealed his illegally built house by removing one floor and then covered it over with earth and grass, rather than complying with a court order to demolish it.

 In 1997, after the trial of a former psychiatric nurse for the manslaughter of her handicapped 14-year-old daughter, he passed an 18-month suspended sentence and supervision order.

 Private life

 He married Patricia Conroy in 1957.
 He converted to Roman Catholicism in 1980.
-He was survived by his wife and their two sons and two daughters.
+He was survived by his wife and their two sons and two daughters.One of which is actor Hugh Sachs.